edoardoCB/gpu_spmv/README.md

 	- Uncompacted with tileHeight = 1.
 	- Uncompacted with tileHeight > 1.
 	- Compacted with tileHeight = 1 (not completed)

+The AXT software has been as the AXT_SPL library registered under a GPL license.
+The Universidad de Santiago de Compostela has parts of the intellectual rights.